Pluvie/ion/doc/API.md

 ### allocator

 A `struct allocator` is a memory allocator and tracker.
-It is used to group code objects that share the same lifetime across a program.
+It is used to group together code objects that share the same **lifetime** across a program.

 Imagine a web request, a videogame frame or a UI screen: all these situations require many objects to be readily accessible from memory in order for the program to work